Mauro Icardi: 2023–24: Süper Lig top goalscorer and back-to-back league titles

-On 28 July 2023, Galatasaray announced that Icardi had arrived in Istanbul to complete his permanent transfer to Turkey.
+On 28 July Galatasaray announced that Icardi had arrived in Istanbul to complete his permanent transfer to Turkey.
 On 30 July, he signed a three-year contract with the club.
 As per the agreement, Icardi would receive a salary of €6 million per year and a transfer fee of €10 million was paid to his former club Paris Saint-Germain.

-On 23 August 2023, Icardi scored the 200th goal of his club career, coming in his 375th match, in a 3–2 away win against Molde in the Champions League play-off round.
+On 23 August, Icardi scored the 200th goal of his club career, coming in his 375th match, in a 3–2 away win against Molde in the Champions League play-off round.
 On 3 October, he scored the winning goal against Manchester United, after missing a penalty, in a 3–2 victory at Old Trafford in the Champions League group stage, to secure Galatasaray's first ever competitive away win against an English side.
 On 21 October, Icardi surpassed Gala legend Gheorghe Hagi's tally of eight goals to become the foreign player with the most goals in derbies for Galatasaray, reaching ten.
 On 24 October, he scored a Panenka penalty against Bayern Munich in his side's 3–1 Champions League group stage home defeat.

 On 26 May 2024, Icardi scored twice in a 3–1 away over Konyaspor, a result that clinched the Süper Lig title for the club with a league record 102 points.
 He also ended the season as the Süper Lig's top scorer with 25 goals.

-2024–25: Season ending-injury
+2024–26: Season ending-injury and departure

 Icardi enjoyed a strong start to the 2024–25, scoring the club's first goal of the Süper Lig season during a comeback win against Hatayspor.
 His goal, a calmly taken penalty in the 80th minute, helped Galatasaray overturn a 1–0 defeat to win the match 2–1.

-On November 7, 2024, he suffered an anterior cruciate ligament (ACL) injury in his right knee during a 3–2 Europa League win against Tottenham Hotspur in Istanbul.
+On November 7, he suffered an anterior cruciate ligament (ACL) injury in his right knee during a 3–2 Europa League win against Tottenham Hotspur in Istanbul.
 Icardi went down in pain as he attempted to close down a pass from Tottenham goalkeeper Fraser Forster.
 The club has declared that he ruptured his ACL and damaged his meniscus and would undergo a "pre-operative rehabilitation" before an operation on his right knee.
 He was set to miss the rest of the season.